 LAT Archive: The life of Dan Gurney

-With the deeply sad news that F1, Indy and NASCAR racing legend Dan Gurney has passed away, we reflect on his career as driver, team boss and all-round nice guy
+A year on from F1, Indy and NASCAR racing legend Dan Gurney passing away, we reflect on his career as driver, team boss and all-round nice guy

-Motorsport icon Dan Gurney has passed away: we look back at his extraordinary career.
+Motorsport icon Dan Gurney passed away one year ago on January 14 2018, after 86 years of incredible success and stories.
+We look back at his extraordinary career.

 In 86 grand prix starts he won four times, notably with three different teams.
 Drives with such revered constructors as Ferrari, Brabham and Porsche is testament to his ability in itself.
 But it was his final victory in F1 in 1967 with Anglo American Racers that is the most remarkable.
 It was with his own team and also set a record in that Gurney was the first driver to score maiden wins for three different teams.